2000jedi/Yudi-s-Programming-Language/README.md

 Yudi's Programming Language (YCPL) is a new programming language that enforces memory safety and type safety.
 The specification of the language is defined under `spec/specs.pdf`.
 This branch builds an interpreter that interprets the program.

+## TODO-List

 This project is still under development and not all function modules defined in specification coherce with the implementation.
-Below is the list of things undergoing construction.
+Below is the todo-list of the project.

-- [x] Rework Scanner.
-- [x] Rework Parser.
+- [x] Compiler front-end.
-- [x] Implementation for basic arithmetics and variable definition.
+- [x] Implementation for basic arithmetics and control flow.
-- [x] Global Variables.
-- [x] Control-Flow definition including loops and functions.
-- [x] Basic `print` function for debugging.
-- [x] Class definition. `TODO(yyang): debug`
+- [x] Class definition.
-- [ ] Union defintion (support for pattern-matching with tagged union).
+- [ ] Union defintion (support for pattern-matching with tagged union). (ip)
 - [ ] Support for Standard Library.
-- [x] Rework `NameSpace`.
 - [ ] Generics.
+- [x] Simple error message.
-- [ ] Better error messages.
-(IP)
+- [ ] Rework error message format (err.cpp / err.hpp)
+- [ ] Memory management.

 ## File and Directory Layout